-It has proven to be such a great dishwasher: well designed, efficient, a very tall tub (12-inch plates can be put in both the upper and lower racks), and very quiet.
+It has proven to be such a great dishwasher.
+It's well designed, efficient, has a very tall tub (12-inch plates can be put in both the upper and lower racks), and is very quiet.

 This is the first dishwasher that I have found that lets the consumer pick the force of the spraying water that cleans the dishes.
 There are options for a sanitary rinse and an extra rinse.
 We sometimes have many loads each day where there is a lot of cooking, and 10 people for dinner is not uncommon.
 So this is particularly convenient for us.

 We scrape our dishes quickly before loading them into the dishwasher, but we do not rinse them.
 We've had this policy through the lives of other dishwashers.
 For our vintage 1994 Maytag, it meant that I would often have to take the spray arms out of the machine and use either tweezers or some other device to get bits of stuck food from the orifices on the spray arms.
 Of course, the cleaning power of the machine is really hurt if too many of the jets are clogged and no water is running through them.

 The jets on the LG are larger, so little pieces have not gotten caught.
 I have not had to clean the spray arms of debris once.
 The self-cleaning filter works too.
 So there is no need to clean a filter—as is required on many Bosch dishwashers.
 (Though I'll note that I have friends who have Bosch dishwashers who seldom clean the filters as often as needed.)